eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     will notice this and try to arrange that the requested unit is running on the requested node.
 If the unit is already running, when it is started, or when the start fails, the manager will call the `Ready()` method on it.

-  * `ProxyRemoved(s nodeName, s unitName, o proxy)`
+  * `ProxyRemoved(s nodeName, s unitName)`

-    This is emitted when a proxy is not needed anymore because the proxy service died.
+    This is emitted when a proxy is not needed anymore because the service requiring the proxy service is stopped.

   * `Heartbeat(s nodeName)`